-In the summer of 2017, the Drinking Water Division from Health and Human Services moved to NDEQ's Lincoln offices as a result of a Memorandum of Agreement between the two agencies.
+In the summer of 2017, the Drinking Water Program from Health and Human Services moved to NDEQ's Lincoln offices as a result of a Memorandum of Agreement between the two agencies and is now the Drinking Water Division.
 A greater opportunity for collaboration between water programs and assistance to municipalities has developed and will continue to be a benefit to facilities.
-See page 3 for more information.